PanDAWMS/panda-docs/docs/source/admin_guide/admin_guide.rst

 |br|

-4. Registration of Resource Groups, Global Shares, and Compute Resources in the Database
+4. Registration of Resource Groups, Global Shares, and computing resources in the Database
 --------------------------------------------------------------------------------------------
-You need to manually register VO, global shares, and compute resources unless they are automatically registered through information system.
+You need to manually register VO, global shares, and computing resources unless they are automatically registered through information system.
 If you integrate CRIC as explained at :doc:`CRIC integration guide </advanced/cric>`, you can register them through CRIC.

 4.1.
 Resource Group Registration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-It is possible to define grouping among compute resources but generally it is enough to have one group for each organization.
+It is possible to define grouping among computing resources but generally it is enough to have one group for each organization.
 Groups are registered in the ``CLOUDCONFIG`` table in the PANDAMETA schema using the following SQL statement.